- 2 packages (1/4 ounce each) active dry yeast

 - 2 cups warm water (110° to 115°)

 - 1/4 cup canola oil

 - 6-1/2 to 7 cups all-purpose flour

 - In a large bowl, dissolve yeast in warm water.
-Add the sugar, salt, eggs, oil and 3 cups of flour; beat until smooth.
+Add sugar, salt, eggs, oil and 3 cups flour; beat on medium speed until smooth.
 Stir in enough remaining flour to form a soft dough.

-- Bake at 375° for 25-30 minutes or until golden brown.
-Remove from pans to cool on wire racks.
+- Bake until golden brown, 25-30 minutes.
+Remove from pans to wire racks to cool.
 Yield: 2 loaves (16 slices each).

 Reviews for Country White Bread